ThatsVie/atlas-AirBnB_clone_v4/README.md

 - main Python script, starts the Flask web application.
 - imports necessary modules from the Flask framework and the application's models.
-- defines route /0-hbnb which renders 0-hbnb.html template.
+- defines route <code>/0-hbnb</code> which renders 0-hbnb.html template.
-- Inside route function, retrieve data from the database (states, amenities, places) using storage module.
+- Inside route function, retrieves data from the database (states, amenities, places) using storage module.

-It generates a UUID (cache_id) for asset caching and passes it to the template.
+- generates a UUID (cache_id) for asset caching and passes it to the template.

-It starts the Flask application to run on 0.0.0.0:5000.
+- starts the Flask application to run on 0.0.0.0:5000.

 0-hbnb.html:

-This HTML template is rendered by the Flask route defined in 0-hbnb.py.
+- the HTML template rendered by the Flask route defined in 0-hbnb.py.

-It contains the structure and layout of the web page, including headers, filters, places listing, and footer.
+- contains structure and layout of the web page, including headers, filters, places listing, and footer.

-It includes links to CSS stylesheets with query strings appended for asset caching using the cache_id variable.
+- includes links to CSS stylesheets with query strings appended for asset caching using the <code> cache_id </code> variable.

 Static Files (`styles` directory, icon.png):

-These files contain CSS stylesheets and image assets used to style and enhance the appearance of the web page.
+- These files contain CSS stylesheets and image assets used to style and enhance the appearance of the web page.

-The CSS stylesheets define the visual presentation of elements like headers, filters, places, etc.
+    - CSS stylesheets define the visual presentation of elements like headers, filters, places, etc.

-The icon.png file is used as the favicon for the web page.
+    - <code>icon.png</code> file is used as the favicon for the web page.

 Models (State, City, Amenity, Place):

-These Python modules define the data models used in the application.
+- Python modules defining the data models used in the application.

-They contain classes representing database tables (e.g., State, City) and their relationships.
+  - modules contain classes representing database tables (e.g., State, City) and their relationships.

-The models are used by 0-hbnb.py to retrieve data from the database.
+- models are used by <code>0-hbnb.py</code> to retrieve data from the database.
-</ul> </li> </details>
+</ul> </details>

 <details>
 <summary>Usage:</summary>